Asch5/keystroke_app/Current_cursor_rules.md

 - **Hot Reload Optimization**: Configure Fast Refresh properly and avoid patterns that break it (avoid anonymous exports, ensure components have display names).
 - **Development Tooling**: Maintain consistent ESLint, Prettier, and TypeScript configurations across the team.
 - **Test Running**: Use different test commands for different test types:
-  - `pnpm test:server` for /tests folder server-side tests
+  - `pnpm test:server` for /tests folder server-side tests (has its own package.json with scripts for running tests)
   - `pnpm test:components` for component and unit tests
   - `pnpm test:all` for comprehensive test suite